 Deb is appointed by the New Jersey Supreme Court to the Family Practice Committee, which evaluates rule changes and other issues for referral to the high court.
 She was also recently appointed to the New Jersey Supreme Court Advisory Committee on Access and Fairness.
-Deb also serves on NJ State Bar task forces examining the right to counsel and access to justice during the COVID-19 pandemic.
+Deb also served on NJ State Bar task forces examining the right to assigned counsel and access to justice during the COVID-19 pandemic.

 Deb is an author of the New Jersey Gestational Carrier Agreement Act that was signed into law in May 2018 making gestational surrogacy arrangements enforceable in New Jersey.
 She is a leading voice for the expansion of insurance coverage for fertility procedures and frequently testifies before the NJ Legislature on these issues.
 She is a member of the Legal Professional Group of the American Society for Reproductive Medicine.